HappyShield/happyshield.github.io/index.md

 ---

 The aim of this project is to develop, disseminate, and mass-manufacture a set of designs for face shields which are safe, cheap, easy to mass-produce quickly using locally available materials and equipment, easy to reuse, and comfortable enough to be worn for extended periods by healthcare workers without inducing pain or discomfort.
 The first phase of this project, the development of a prototype design, has yielded HappyShield, which successfully meets these design goals.
+The features of the HappyShield design are listed below.

 ---

-## HappyShield Features
+## Features

 ---